wp-plugins/connections/readme.txt

 * FEATURE: Add upgrade notice to the plugin admin page.
 * BUG: Fix WYSIWYG <em> tag parse.
 * BUG: Fix order_by bug.
 Would not sot sort by city, state, zipcode, country.
-* OTHER: Add missing documentions for the social media template tags.
+* OTHER: Add missing documentation for the social media template tags.

 = 0.7.0.1 5/17/2010 =
 * BUG: Fix fatal error when custom ordering the results.